To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Take a sitz bath at least 3-4 times a day and after each bowel movement.
 A sitz bath is sitting in a bathtub of warm water for 10-20 minutes.
 This will help decrease the pain of muscle spasms and help you heal.

-After surgery you will take a stool softener (docusate sodium) and a bulk fiber laxative such as Metamucil® to prevent constipation.
+After surgery you may be told to take a stool softener (docusate sodium) and/or a bulk fiber laxative such as Metamucil® to prevent constipation.
 You can buy these without a prescription.

-Change your position from sitting to standing to lying for comfort.
+Change your position from sitting to standing to lying down for comfort.

 You may return to work when you feel ready.